Groupings: Separate sessions for boys and girls

 The three Development Schools are: Goal Scoring School, Play Maker School and Skills Master School.
 Each school lasts for 60 minutes each session and are played at Haskell Field.

-Due to enrollment, the second grade development schools have been condensed to a combined offering taking place on Mondays (Fall 2019).
+The second grade development schools have been condensed to a combined offering of all the above programs taking place on Mondays.

 - Players receive a SYSA tee shirt with color specific to their team

 - Players must wear their team shirt each week.
 On colder days, the shirt must be worn over warmer clothing

 - Players must wear cleats or sneakers.
 Soccer cleats are not required, but are recommended

 - Shin guards are required and soccer socks must be worn over shin guards so they are not exposed

 - Each player should bring a water bottle

 - Players are not allowed to wear jewelry, earrings, hats or anything metal in their hair for safety reasons

 Parent volunteer coaches are essential to successfully run this program